Quickly leave this page by pressing the escape key or clicking here.

-Answer: It truly goes faster than you think!
-It has been a true opportunity to have a position where you can make a difference in transforming peoples’ lives.
-During my time, I have enjoyed a supportive board and agency culture supportive of creativity.
-This ability to be creative is what has truly kept me at CCN for so long, the ability to treat the work as a science lab, always experimenting to make better outcomes for survivors!
+Answer: One thing can be said for sure: It goes faster than you think!
+Working at CCN has been a true opportunity to have a position where you can make a difference by transforming peoples’ lives.
+During my tenure, I have enjoyed a supportive board and organizational culture supportive of creativity.
+The opportunity to be creative is what has kept me at CCN for so long.
+It’s rare to have a position where you can treat the work as if you were in a science lab, always experimenting to make better outcomes for survivors!

 Question 2: What is your favorite memory from CCN?

 Answer: I don’t have a specific favorite memory, many are interwoven.
-What I can say is that the favorites aren’t about any milestone or awards or big moments.
-The best memories surround the smaller moments and daily triumphs.
+What I can say is that the favorites aren’t about any milestone or awards or what people would define as the “big” moments.
+The best memories surround the smaller moments and daily triumphs of our team.
+From the little girl who donated all her birthday money to the Center to help others to watching people reclaim their freedom, I have a long list of “favorites”.

 Question 3: What do you think makes CCN special and how have you helped to make it so?

 Answer: I think what makes CCN special is our focus on quality work.
 I never wanted us to be the biggest or brightest star in the firmament.
 I just wanted to know every day we made a difference in the lives of those we touched, and that we did so to the best of our abilities.
-Concerning how I helped to shape the Center, the founders of the organization told me that I took the organization to heights and places they never thought it would go when they formed the organization with a budget of $13 around their kitchen tables.
-I think my role is that I believed in the organization’s potential and possibility.
-I will continue to believe in its possibility long after I go.
+Concerning how I helped to shape the Center, our founders told me that I took the organization to heights and places they never thought it would go when they formed the organization with a budget of $13 around their kitchen tables.
+I think my greatest contribution is in believing in the organization’s potential and possibility.
+I’m certain I will continue to believe in its possibility long after I leave.
+CCN is an often-overlooked jewel.
+Our clients share this repeatedly on evaluations.
+Our focus is where it should be, on the clients.
+Not many people get to see what their work looks like over a span of 25-years.
+Most professionals change jobs frequently and while there is nothing wrong with that, I wanted to set down roots and watch our organization grow over time.
+Watching an organization grow from a budget in the thousands to a budget in the millions has been deeply satisfying.

 Question 4: What did you accomplish at CCN that you never expected?

-Answer: To get an honest answer, you would need to ask other people than myself to see what they felt the impact of the work was in their lives.
-As a self-assessment, I have challenged the boundaries in the field of domestic violence services, opening new avenues for the field to pursue such as research initiates and utilization of canines as a trauma informed tool.
+Answer: To get an honestanswer, you would need to ask survivors to see what they felt the impact of my workwas on their lives.
+As a self-assessment, I would say I have challenged theboundaries of domestic violence services.
+I believe I opened new avenues forthe field to pursue such as research initiates and utilization of canines as atrauma informed tool.

 Question 6: What has changed at CCN since you started, and what has stayed the same?

-Answer: Take your interest and do something real with it.
-For plants to grow you have to put your hands in the soil.
-You need to do more to talk.
-We need more people to put their hands to making their community a better, safer place.
-It's harder than you think it will be, but if you stick with it the rewards are greater than you think possible.
+Answer: Take your interest and dosomething real with it.
+For plants to grow, you have to put your hands in thesoil.
+You need to do more than talk.
+We need more people to put their hands tomaking their community a better, safer place.
+It's harder than you think itwill be, but if you stick with it, the rewards are greater than can beimagined.
+It’s just a matter of what you want to do with your life and thelegacy you want to leave.